astrolang/astro/docs/compiler/compiler.md

     This is similar to the one above but instead of specializing the function, a check is introduced instead.
 At the point where any parameter is no longer needed, a flag from the enclosing scope is checked to know if the function is permitted to deallocate the argument.
 If the flag is set to true the parameter will be deallocated.

+    In the implementation, each function would have extra bitflag arguments, where each bit represents an object passed as an argument to the function.
+If a bit for an object is set to one, the function is allowed to deallocate the object, otherwise it cannot delete an object.

+    ```nim
+    fun foo(a, b, bitflag):
+        do_something()
+        # Free resources
+        free_locals()
+        if (bitflag bitand 0b1000_0000) == 0b1000_0000: free(a)
+        if (bitflag bitand 0b0100_0000) == 0b0100_0000: free(b)

+    fun main():
+        let x, y = "Hi", Car("Camaro", 2009)
+        foo(x, y, heapvars)
+        ...
+    ```

     This scheme has runtime execution overhead.

+3. *Deallocation Bundle*

+    With _Deallocation Checks_ scheme, knowing which object to delete requires checks, which can become expensive when a function has many arguments and is called often.
+So I discarded this scheme in favor of the first scheme, but after spending more time on it lately, I think I may have found the right solution.
+There is still runtime overhead, but it should be significantly lesser than the previous scheme.

+    This scheme allocates an array on the stack, just before a call to a function.
+The array holds pointers to arguments the function is allowed to destroy and the array is passed as an argument to the function.
+At the end of the function, the array is passed to `free_externals` function, which releases the pointers in the array.

+    ```nim
+    fun foo(a, b, heapvars):
+        do_something()
+        # Free resources
+        free_locals()
+        free_externals(heapvars)

+    fun main():
+        let x, y = "Hi", Car("Camaro", 2009)
+        let heapvars = stackalloc{Int}(2)
+        heapvars[1] = cast{Int}(ptr(x))
+        heapvars[2] = cast{Int}(ptr(y))
+        foo(x, y, heapvars)
+        ...

+    @unsafe
+    fun free_externals(heapvars): #: StackArray{Int}?
+        if heapvars: for i in heapvars:
+            free(i)
+    ```

+    This is nice because, unlike the _Deallocation Checks_ scheme, it knows what arguments to destroy, so it's not making checks on each argument.

+#### Possible Optimizations
+I will have to benchmark each scheme to be sure how they perform under different conditions.
+A mix of some of the schemes may be the ideal approach.

 The first scheme can be classified under `late deallocation schemes`, while the last two can be classified under `early deallocation schemes`.